emilypx/appfair.github.io/index.md

 ## Ideal: Fair

+A fair-ground is a nexus that enables both sovereignty for creators, as well as agency for consumers.
 The App Fair is designed to encourage fairness and respect between software creators (the app developers), software consumers (the users of the app), and the "fair-ground" distribution platform (the App Fair).

 Software creators benefit from the a fair platform without the uncertainly of an opaque and mercurial app review process.
 They also benefit from the global reach of a centralized and self-maintaining catalog with the unfettered ability to distribute bug fixes and feature improvements to their users in real time.